 Tiger Baseball Head Coach:

-Thomas received the Master of Sports Studies degree in 2013 from the United States Sports Academy and the Bachelor of Science degree in social work from Slippery Rock University in 2010.
+Thomas also serves as an instructor within the sports management department.
+Thomas received his dual Master’s degree (sport management & sports coaching) in 2013 and Certificate of NCAA Compliance in 2015 both from the United States Sports Academy, and a Bachelor of Science degree in social work from Slippery Rock University in 2010.